douglasdavis/ddavis.io/content/posts/emacs-native-centos7.md

 Lisp code that we don't often use, or if it takes _forever_ to compile (this can only be determined by experience, so my blacklist is a bit fluid, sometimes I'll remove one and leave it to grind over night).
-I show a few just for example.
-See the docs for the variable description, it looks for regex matches.
+I show a few entries as an example.
+See `C-h
+    v RET comp-deferred-compilation-black-list` for more, it looks for regex matches.

 ```emacs-lisp
 ;; for native-comp branch